0xsequence/sequence-unreal/README.md

-4) If you wish to use the in built sequence UI for login 4a) Create an actor you wish to be responsible for the SequenceUI then attach the sequence pawn to it 4b) Setup your actor similar to how it's setup in Custom_Spectator_Pawn being sure to bind to the delegate that gives you Credentials (TODO set this up)
+4) If you wish to use the in built sequence UI for login 4a) Create an actor you wish to be responsible for the SequenceUI then attach the sequence pawn to it 4b) Setup your actor similar to how it's setup in Custom_Spectator_Pawn being sure to bind to the delegate that gives you Credentials (AuthSuccess)

 5) Once you have those credentials you'll need to forward them to your own C++ backend in order to use the SequenceAPI